Haitian refugee crisis: Background

 The first "boat people" landed in the US in 1972.
+From 1972 through 1977 there was an estimated 3,500 Haitians who landed on Florida's coast seeking refuge, according to the New York Library's Archives.
 This was in response to a brutal dictatorship by François and Jean-Claude Duvalier.
 As became the standard, Haitian refugees fleeing the dictatorship were met with "arrest, jail, the denial of asylum, and swift expulsion."
-The administration of US President Jimmy Carter was forced to take a different approach in 1980 because a large wave of Cuban refugees arrived and the US government could not treating the two groups with such different policies.
+The administration of US President Jimmy Carter took a different approach in 1980 because a large wave of about 125,000 Cuban refugees landed in the US.
+They became known as Mariel Cubans, and the US government could not treat Haitians and Cubans with vastly different policies.
 Carter created a new immigration category called "entrants" for Haitians and Cubans "whose fate was to be decided at a later date by legislation" but who were allowed to be in the US.